SOMERSET COUNTY EDUCATIONAL SERVICES COMMISSION

-A. Alleged grievances by a teacher aide, substitute or secretary should be discussed in a private, informal conference with the grievant's immediate supervisor.
+A. Alleged grievances by a teacher should be discussed in a private, informal conference with the grievant's immediate supervisor.

 B. The immediate supervisor must render an oral decision within five (5) school days.

-A. If, as a result of the discussion, the matter is not resolved to the satisfaction of the teacher aide, substitute or secretary, the grievant has ten(10) school days to present his/her grievance in writing to the supervisor with immediate supervisory responsibilities for the position to which the complainant is assigned.
+A. If, as a result of the discussion, the matter is not resolved to the satisfaction of the teacher, the grievant has five (5) school days to present his/her grievance in writing to the supervisor with immediate supervisory responsibilities for the position to which the complainant is assigned.
 The name of the conferee shall be included in the written statement of grievance.
 This statement shall be a clear, concise statement of the grievance; the circumstances on which the grievance is based; the decision rendered at the private conference; and the remedy sought.

-A. The teacher aide, substitute or secretary, no later than five (5) school days after receipt of the supervisor's decision, may appeal the decision to the Superintendent of Schools.
+A. The teacher, no later than five (5) school days after receipt of the supervisor's decision, may appeal the decision to the Superintendent of Schools.
 The appeal to the Superintendent must be made in writing and shall include a copy of the original grievance; the decision rendered; and a clear, concise statement of the reasons for the appeal on the decision.

 B. The Superintendent shall communicate his/her decision in writing to the grievant within fifteen (15) school days from the receipt of the written appeal or date of conference.